Spring Cleaning a Fish Pond? A Guide to Spring Koi Pond Maintenance (updated)

 Step 3: Treat Fish for Parasites & Possible Infections

 If you have fish in your pond, especially koi, you should treat the pond for both parasites and external bacterial infections in winter and spring.
 During colder weather a kois bodily functions slow down, including their metabolism and immune system.
 This is why koi and other pond fish eat less during winter, and also why they’re the most vulnerable to parasites and infection during this time.
-To prevent parasites making your fish sick, you should treat your pond before winter as part of the winterization process, and then again in spring to ensure they’re parasite-free as they come out of hibernation.
+To prevent parasites making your fish sick, you should treat your pond before winter as part of the winterization process, and then again in spring to ensure they’re parasite-free as they come out of hibernation (or, more accurately, torpor).

 The most common parasites are often flukes (skin/gill) and internal worms, but luckily both can easily be treated with a broad spectrum parasite killer.
 In most cases, we usually recommend praziquantel, which can be found in Aqua Meds Aqua Pazi treatment for ponds.
-This parasite treatment is safe for fish and the eco-system when dosed correctly, and will quickly eliminate both internal and external parasites.
+This parasite treatment is safe for fish and the ecosystem when dosed correctly, and will quickly eliminate both internal and external parasites.
 It can be dosed as part of your winter maintenance routine in late autumn, and again in spring when fish start to become more active and begin feeding.

 Although less common, bacterial infections can also be treated if you notice any wounds or injuries on your fish.
 External parasites, such as flukes, can cause nasty sores on the skin of fish which easily become a breeding ground for bacteria.
 Likewise, a pond which has been iced over all season can lead to fish becoming injured on any fragmented ice; especially around heaters.
 Since pond water is usually very clear in colder months, you should be able to spot any injury fairly easily.
 If some of your fish are showing signs of problems, we recommend treating the pond with a natural healing agent and anti-bacterial product to prevent infection.
 For this, API Pond’s Melafix is a good choice.